kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 #### Creating a policy

-The outcome of this KEP is a policy for creating release schedules for Kubernetes.
+The outcome of this KEP is written, lightweight policy for creating release schedules for Kubernetes.
 This allows the release team, as well as users, to follow a set of simple rules when it comes to knowing when and how Kubernetes releases will be scheduled.

 ### Non-Goals